 In the 17th century, Vauban – a French military genius very highly respected by Louis XIV – was sent to Saint-Malo to design the defence of the city.
 From the ramparts and the beach, you can see a few forts designed by Vauban on the small mounts in front of the city.
 Some of them become an island at high tide.
 Chateaubriand, a very famous French writer, is buried on one of them, Grand Be.

 The Cathedral Saint-Vincent, from the 12th century, has been renovated and is worth a look.
 You’ll find there the tomb of Jacques Cartier, the French explorer who discovered Canada.

 The lovely town centre

-Inside the walls, the ancient style of the city of Saint-Malo has been preserved which gives a lot of charms to the town.
+Inside the walls, the ancient style of the city of Saint-Malo has been preserved, which gives a lot of charm to the town.
 It is gorgeous.
 I liked wandering the streets and shopping for food: oysters, winkles…